kangas/portfolio/MattKangas_Resume_2016.markdown

 - *__squarespace.com__ is a website hosting service with a strong design emphasis*
 - Reported to VP of Engineering
 - Delivered new real-time site performance monitoring capability
-    - Implemented Graphite time-series metrics database
+    - Deployed Graphite time-series metrics database
-    - Implemented performance metrics collection from their primary web applications
+    - Implemented performance metrics collection from primary web applications
     - Led evaluation of APM solution from AppDynamics
 - Platform: Java, MongoDB, CentOS/VMware